RetroReversing/retroReversing/pages/consoles/nes/NESGhidra.md

 * Mapper 105 was only used for the Nintendo World Championships 1990 cart
 * Mapper 118 was used for 6 games worldwide
 * Mapper 119 was only used in 2 games (High-Speed and PinBot)
+* Mapper 144 was only used for Death race
+* Mapper 158 was only used for the TENGEN game **Alien Syndrome**
+* Mapper 205 was used for 41 games and is similar to MMC3
+* Mapper 232 was used for 3 Quattro games by Camerica

+So unless you are looking to reverse engineer Japanese, pirate or a few obscure games, the only mappers that need to be implemented to give access to the majority of the NES library are mappers 3-5 and maybe 205.

 ---
 # Opening NES ROMs with Ghidra